(This post contains affiliate links. Read my full disclosure here.)

 How do you handle art jealousy?
-I mean, spend any amount of time online in the artistic community, and you’ll inevitably run into the Big Green Monster.
+Spend any amount of time online in the artistic community and you’ll inevitably run into the Big Green Monster.

 No, not Shrek.
 JEALOUSY.

-But that kind of negative thinking is NOT helpful with developing an artistic journey.
+But that kind of confidence only comes with time.
 In fact, it can be really DANGEROUS to focus on your jealousy instead of on your art.
 You get sidetracked, and then your art suffers because you’re obsessing about someone else.

 1. Understand that everyone is at a different point in their artistic life.

-Instead of focusing on their finished projects as a whole package, focus on the TECHNIQUES they used to make them.
+Instead of focusing on these other artists’ finished projects, focus on the TECHNIQUES they used to make them.
 Don’t try to copy-cat their art, but use it as a learning opportunity instead.

 2. Know that everyone’s art style is different.